 Do I have to be enrolled as an MAS student in order to take some of the courses?

 No, there are opportunities for qualified individuals to take one or two courses in the program without being formally admitted as a UC San Diego MAS graduate student.
 This is handled through Concurrent Enrollment, which is administered through UC San Diego Extension.
 Please contact the department for more information.

 Class sizes range from 20-30 students.
 The relatively small class size and seminar-style of most of the classes allows for close interaction among students and professors as well as provides many valuable networking opportunities.

 I don’t have all the requirements for admission.
 Can I still qualify?
 Should I still apply?

 Possibly, the admissions committee will review your entire application, including the depth of your professional experience, the strength of your recommendation letters, and your complete academic background.
 These factors are all taken into consideration in determining whether or not an applicant qualifies for admission to the program.
 In some instances, the committee will recommend a “conditional acceptance” to the program and suggest that a candidate take a course or two through Concurrent Enrollment prior to the committee making the final admission decision.
 Administered through UC San Diego Extension, Concurrent Enrollment allows a non-matriculated graduate student to take degree courses.
 Academic credit earned through Concurrent Enrollment will be applied toward satisfying the MAS degree requirements once the student is formally admitted to the program.

 How do I apply to the program?

-The MAS degree is a UC San Diego graduate degree handled through the Office of Graduate Studies.
+The MAS degree is a UC San Diego graduate degree handled through the Graduate Division.
 Formal application for admission to the program is required.
 Refer to the Admission Requirements and Application pages for more information.